radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

   detected after a certain time period the daemon will assume it was a late pubsub message and return to low-frequency polling.

+  When new inputs are detected, the materialised machine state is updated, ready for query requests.

 - For all machines for which the daemon is the *writer*, it will subscribe to the machine's IPFS pubsub topic to listen for messages of type ``"input_request"``.
 When it receives such a message, it will check to see if the ``"expression"`` is valid.
-If it is, it will write it to IPFS and update the IPNS link and post a message of type ``"new_input"`` with the same nonce and expression.
+If it is, it will write it to IPFS, update the IPNS link and post a message of type ``"new_input"`` with the same nonce and expression.

 Drawbacks